Skip to content

 New

 2. Double-click the component.
-A connection manager is automatically assigned to the component and the main window of the component opens.
+A connection manager is automatically assigned to the component.

 Note